Hulk (footballer): Personal life

+Born and raised in Campina Grande, Paraíba, Hulk was the fourth of seven children and the fourth son born to his parents.
+He began to play football at three years old, thanks to his father.

 Hulk was previously married to Iran Angelo de Souza, who he met in Japan.
 The pair married in 2007 before separating in July 2019.
 They have two sons, Ian and Tiago, and a daughter, Alice.
 After splitting from Iran, Hulk began dating her niece, Camila Angelo in October 2019.

 It was reported in March 2020 that Hulk had married Camila, in part due to her needing a visa to stay in China with Hulk.
-They have since revealed they are expecting their first baby together.
-The baby will be Hulk's fourth child.
+In April 2022 Camila gave birth to their first baby together, daughter Zaya.
+This meaning that she is Hulk's fourth child.